The Land Restoration Fund and Australia's carbon market

 Administrator of carbon credits

-The Clean Energy Regulator oversees the Emissions Reduction Fund and issues Australian Carbon Credit Units (ACCUs) under the Carbon Credits (Carbon Farming Initiative) Act 2011.
+The Clean Energy Regulator oversees the ACCU Scheme and issues Australian Carbon Credit Units (ACCUs) under the Carbon Credits (Carbon Farming Initiative) Act 2011.

 Buyers of carbon credits